lca6/PCM_ASDs_PCA/README.md

 ## Output
 The scripts in this project automatically generate output files in designated folders:

-- `pca.py` outputs the PCA model to the folder `pca_output/`
+- `pca.py` outputs the PCA model to `pca_output/`

-- `spectra.py` outputs graphs to the folder `spectra_output/`
+- `spectra.py` outputs graphs to `spectra_output/`

-The folders `analyse/`, `pca_output/` and `spectra_output/` contain `.gitkeep` files.
+`analyse/`, `pca_output/` and `spectra_output/` contain `.gitkeep` files.
 These files are placeholders to preserve the empty folder structure in Git.
 You can safely remove the `.gitkeep` files once you have cloned the repository.

-### Customizing the Output Folder
+### Customising the output folder names

 You can modify the default output folder names by editing `settings.py`

 ## Project Structure
-#### data_collected/
+#### data/
-A folder containing .txt files obtained from the HORIBA LabRAM Odyssey confocal Raman microscope.
+Contains .txt files obtained from the HORIBA LabRAM Odyssey confocal Raman microscope.

-#### pcm_asds_pca/pyphi/
+#### pcm_asds_pca/
-A folder containing files from Sal Garcia's pyphi repository which allow us to conduct PCA on the spectral data.
+Contains all the project source code.

 #### pcm_asds_pca/analysis/
-A folder containing `pca.py` and `spectra.py` for creating a PCA model and displaying graphs.
+Contains `pca.py` and `spectra.py` for creating a PCA model and displaying graphs.

 #### pcm_asds_pca/config/
-A folder containing `settings.py` to configure the PCA model.
+Contains `settings.py` to configure the PCA model.

 #### pcm_asds_pca/core/
-A folder contains functions and classes utilised by `pca.py` and `spectra.py`
+Contains functions and classes utilised by `pca.py` and `spectra.py`

+#### pcm_asds_pca/pyphi/
+Contains files from Sal Garcia's pyphi repository which allow us to conduct PCA on the spectral data.